 Senators long ago easily passed their version of the farm bill.
-The House defeated one on its first try this year, then came back and passed one without the a section that funds food stamps and other such programs.
+The House defeated one on its first try this year, then came back and passed one without a section that funds food stamps and other such programs.
 The nutrition and farm bills were merged in the 1970s to obtain both urban and rural support for the two measures.

-The House is to take up a food stamp bill when it returns from a five-week vacation in early September.
+The House is to expected take up a food stamp bill when it returns from a five-week vacation in early September.

 Peterson said House Speaker John Boehner, R-Ohio, promised him that he would appoint farm bill negotiators right after that vote, no matter how the vote comes out.

 Sens.
 Amy Klobuchar, D-Minn., and John Hoeven, R-N.D., already have been appointed as two of the Senate negotiators.
 Peterson, as the leading House ag Democrat, will be part of the House team.

 In the meantime, Peterson, the House agriculture chairman and the two top ag senators have been talking about what could come out of negotiations.

 “I know what the final bill is going to look like,” Peterson told farmers Tuesday.
 “I can’t tell you what it is going to be.”